gnunn1/tilix/README.md

 The application depends on various resources to function correctly, run `sudo ./install.sh` to build and copy all of the resources to the correct locations.
 Note this has only been tested on Arch Linux, use with caution.

-Note there is also experimental support for autotools, please see the wiki page on [autotools](https://github.com/gnunn1/terminix/wiki/Building-with-Autotools) for more information.
+Note there is also experimental support for autotools, please see the wiki page on [autotools](https://github.com/gnunn1/tilix/wiki/Building-with-Autotools) for more information.

 #### Build Dependencies

-Terminix depends on the following libraries as defined in dub.json:
+Tilix depends on the following libraries as defined in dub.json:
 * [gtkd](http://gtkd.org/) >= 3.3.0
 * gdk-pixbuf-pixdata (Used when building resource file)

-### Install Terminix
+### Install Tilix

-Terminix is available as [packages](https://gnunn1.github.io/terminix-web/#packages) for a variety of distributions.
+Tilix is available as [packages](https://gnunn1.github.io/tilix-web/#packages) for a variety of distributions.

-#### Uninstall Terminix
+#### Uninstall Tilix

-This method only applies if you installed Terminix manually using the install instructions.
-If you installed Terminix from a distribution package then use your package manager to remove terminix, do not use these instructions.
+This method only applies if you installed Tilix manually using the install instructions.
+If you installed Tilix from a distribution package then use your package manager to remove tilix, do not use these instructions.

-Download the uninstall.sh script from this repository and then open a terminal (not Terminix!) in the directory where you saved it.
+Download the uninstall.sh script from this repository and then open a terminal (not Tilix!) in the directory where you saved it.
 First set the executable flag on the script:

 ```
 chmod +x uninstall.sh